MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 context of the statistical content that is being covered.

 As educators, we see the value of teaching with modern software to empower students to take optimal advantage of the concepts they are learning.
-However, we understand the limitations of some educational structures, and we know that not every classroom will be able to implement `R` alongside the statistical concepts.
 Generally, we will present the `R` techniques at the end of each chapter.
 There are times in the text when the concepts are not distinguishable from the software, and in those cases, we have have provided the `R` code within the main body of the chapter.